ibm-cloud-docs/EventStreams/using_rest_producer.md

 ## Authentication:
 {: #rest_produce_authenticate}
-The supported authentication mechanism is using a bearer token.
-To obtain your token using the IBM Cloud CLI, first log in to IBM Cloud then run the following command:
+The supported authentication mechanism is to use a bearer token.
+To obtain your token using the IBM Cloud CLI, first log in to IBM Cloud, then run the following command:

 ```
 ibmcloud iam oauth-tokens